 Persons from Ukraine who are seeking protection can find information on the central platform www.germany4ukraine.de.
-It will soon also be possible to initiate the procedure to receive a residence permit granting temporary protection in Germany via this platform.
+It is also possible to initiate the procedure to receive a residence permit granting temporary protection in Germany via this platform.

 As a result of the war in Ukraine, the following persons may receive temporary protection in Germany for an initial period of two years:

 Visa for entering Germany for persons from Ukraine seeking protection

 Persons who were in Ukraine on 24 February 2022 can currently enter Germany and stay in Germany without a visa.